 Has it ever occurred to you that you’ve earned credit by referring an app to someone?
 You can earn money without owning a product or providing a service.
 The affiliate business model works in the same way.

 A company that owns no product and has no service to offer but still earns revenue?
-This is where the Affiliate business model comes in the picture.
-In the affiliate business model, a firm sells the products of other company on their website.
-The buyers buy the products from the firm’s website, however, the sale is transacted to the merchant company’s website who then pass the commission to the affiliate firm after the order is confirmed.
+This is where the Affiliate business model comes into the picture.
+In the affiliate business model, a firm sells the products of other companies on its website.
+The buyers buy the products from the firm’s website; however, the sale is transacted to the merchant company’s website, which then releases the commission to the affiliate firm after the order is confirmed.

 This is how several companies earn without actually offering any product or service.
-If you’re muddled between different business models, read our blog “Top 19 Business Models That Will Hail the Startups” to have a clear idea on different categories of business models with explanations through examples under each category.
+If you’re muddled between different business models, read our guide to have a clear idea of the different categories of business models with explanations through examples under each category.

-Let’s have a look at what exactly is the affiliate business model?
+Let’s have a look at what exactly the affiliate business model.

 What is the Affiliate Business Model?

-With the advent of the internet, the affiliate business model has gotten a new height.
-The internet allows marketers to advertise the products of other firms without buying any of it.
-The affiliate business model has three factors; the merchant firm, the affiliate firm and the buyer.
+With the advent of the internet, the affiliate business model has reached a new height.
+The internet allows marketers to advertise the products of other firms without buying any of them.
+The affiliate business model has three factors: the merchant firm, the affiliate firm, and the buyer.

-The Affiliate firm: The Company that sells any other company’s products on their own website without having any access or ownership is called an affiliate firm.
+The Affiliate firm: The Company that sells any other company’s products on its website without having any access or ownership is called an affiliate firm.
 This website works like an advertising agency.

 The Merchant firm: The Company that advertises its products on the affiliate firm’s website is the merchant firm.
 An individual can also sell his products on the affiliate’s website to increase sales.
 The merchant has to pay some amount to the affiliate firm as a commission for the sale.